 Step 6 - Hand Stitch the Fold

 Hand stitch the folded edge along its length.
-A slip stitch is the easiest to use and if you use a matching color thread, will blend into the seam of the tie.
-Unfortunately, there is no good way to sew this seam with a sewing matching and have it lie completely flat.
+A slip stitch is the easiest to use, and if you use a matching color thread, it will blend into the seam of the tie.
+Unfortunately, there is no good way to sew this seam with a sewing machine and have it lie completely flat.

 - Thread a needle with a double thread and knot the end.